-Additional arrangements for children with SEND In to nursery / Swift transfer of records Reception Work with Islington's Early Years Inclusion Team Transition meeting with the previous setting Transition plan drawn up with the parent/carer and the child (could include managed visits, pictures or transition book or video, social stories about 'moving on') When moving We will contact the School SENCO and share information about to another the special arrangements and support that has been made to school help your child achieve their learning goals.
-Swift transfer of records Transition meeting with the new setting Transition plan (as above) When moving • Transition meetings are held within school with the new class to the next teacher. year group in Work with child to prepare for the next class, if needed: school Transition books, transition programme, visual supports and visits to the next setting, an opportunity to work with the new teacher on a 1:1 basis.
-This will be shared with parents and Duine and the transition books that can be taken home over the holidays.
-Primary to Swift transfer of records Secondary transition Year 5 annual reviews planning meeting transition During Year 6 the SENCO will attend the Secondary Transfer Meetings to discuss the specific needs of the child, and the nature and level of support which has had the most impact, with the secondary school they will be transferring to Additional multi-agency meetings will be arranged to create a more detailed "transition" plan which may include more visits to the new school and/or additional visits from the new school for the children where these changes are more complex 5
+Additional arrangements for children with SEND In to nursery / Swift transfer of records Reception Work with Islington's EYFS Area SENCO · Transition meeting with the previous setting Transition fleeting with the previous setting Transition plan drawn up with the parent/carer and the child (could include managed visits, pictures or transition book or video, social stories about 'moving on') , When moving We will contact the School SENCO and share information about to another the special arrangements and support that has been made to school help your child achieve their learning goals.
+Swift transfer of records Transition meeting with the new setting Transition plan (as above) When moving Transition meetings are held within school with the new class to the next teacher. year group in Work with child to prepare for the next class, if needed: school Transition books, transition programme, visual supports and visits to the next setting, an opportunity to work with the new teacher on a 1:1 basis.
+This will be shared with parents and transition books that can be taken home over the holidays.
+Primary to Swift transfer of records Secondary Year 5 annual reviews planning meeting transition During Year 6 the SENCO will attend the Secondary Transfer Meetings to discuss the specific needs of the child, and the nature and level of support which has had the most impact, with the secondary school they will be transferring to Additional multi-agency meetings will be arranged to create a mare detailed "transition" plan which may include more visits to more detailed "transition" plan which may include more visits to the new school and/or additional visits from the new school for the children where these changes are more complex the children where these changes are more complex